IvoNet/docker-course/README.md

 This project contains the code needed for my docker course.

+# Important note

+This course was developed on a Mac and therefore it will only have bash scripts.
+You might have to do some translations when using Windows as the operating system.
+No support will be provided.

 # Usage

 To get to the starting point of this course is to start with `startup.sh`.